Placements: A new approach to building sustainable careers in artist management.

 – Placement program ends

-Applications Now Open
+Applications Are Now Closed.

 If you have any questions about this program or the application please contact kate@aam.org.au